What are MCTs? | How is MCT Powder made? | MCT Oil VS. Powder | How to look for good quality MCT supplements | How to use a MCT Powder | Conclusion

 What are MCTs?

 MCT fatty acids are converted into energy in the body.
 Long-chain fatty acids are converted into energy more slowly.
 This means that the shorter the chain, the better, but only up to a point.
-So the amount of MCTs determine how quickly your body can absorb them and convert them into ketone production (think: fat burning and energy).
+So the amount of MCTs determine how quickly your body can absorb them and convert them into ketone production (think: energy).

 A brief ranking of MCTs based on how many ketones the body produces with them: